YCChenVictor/blog-frontend/_posts/DSA/singly_linked_list.md

 every node has a stored data and a pointer pointing the address of the next node.
 The addresses are the memory location of these nodes.

-Normally, we can only access the first node of the linked list and with the pointers in these node, we can traverse in these nodes.
+Normally, we can only access the first node of the linked list and with the pointers in these nodes, we can traverse to get the node we want.

 ## What